 We LOVE coleslaw at this house.
 Any coleslaw recipe we have is a favorite.
 I think it is safe to say that we are coleslaw addicts!
 Is that a thing? 🙂

-Today we are talking about this delicious creamy coleslaw.
+Today we are talking about this delicious creamy Vegetarian Coleslaw.
 When it comes to coleslaw, typically keeping the ingredients simple with ONE star ingredient, does the trick.

 In the past we’ve played around with using different flavor profiles such as making jalapeno coleslaw but today we are using another delicious ingredient that will take center stage.